kelgwiin/tesis/databases/script-recopilador/readme.md

 * logtime: This flag creates a file for logging polling times, issues and exceptions.
 * storepath: Defines the path where this module creates a filesystem to store the stats directory(containing the csv per day of polling)
 * per_threads: This flags is used for detailing threads in the target csv or to consolidate data per process.
+* interface: The network interface connected to the bussiness/home network.

 poller_daemon.py:
 ------------